What to Do If You Get Stuck on the Beach (OBX Recovery Guide)

 Getting stuck on the beach is one of the most common — and most preventable — problems Outer Banks beach drivers face.
-Whether it’s your first time on sand or your fiftieth, the steps below will get you out without damaging your vehicle, the beach, or your day.
+Whether it’s your first time on sand or your fiftieth, this stuck on the beach recovery guide will get you out without damaging your vehicle, the beach, or your day.
 This guide covers self-recovery techniques, when to call for help, and how to prevent getting stuck again.

 Step 1: Stop Spinning Immediately